+Venue:

-Venue: Police Headquarters (and as otherwise determined by the PCC).
+Police Headquarters (and as otherwise determined by the PCC).

+Records and Publication:

-Records and There will be agendas, reports and minutes produced and published where appropriate published via the PCC's website.
+There will be agendas, reports and minutes produced and published (having regard to the publication of material in the light of the Government Protective Marking Scheme) in respect of all meetings and where appropriate published via the PCC's website.